emissary-ingress/emissary/user-guide/ambassador-pro-install.md

 ### 3. License Key

-In the `ambassador-pro.yaml` file, update all the `AMBASSADOR_LICENSE_KEY` environment variable fields with the license key that is supplied as part of your trial email.
+In the `ambassador-pro.yaml` file, update the `AMBASSADOR_LICENSE_KEY` environment variable field with the license key that is supplied as part of your trial email.

 **Note:** The Ambassador Pro will not start without your license key.